Gl1tch3dL1m3/dispong/README.md

 # DisPong
 Welcome to DisPong's code!

-* You are allowed to use this code, but only, if you mention DisPong Support server link in your help command!
+* You are allowed to use, modify and do whatever you want with this code, but do not steal it!

 [Invite DisPong](https://discord.com/api/oauth2/authorize?client_id=997169525927714997&permissions=67584&scope=bot%20applications.commands) | [Support server](https://discord.gg/dduRC6cdy3)